Surya-2207/DevOps-Training/task1/README.md

 ## Files

-- `index.html` — The HTML file with a nice UI greeting from xops.
+- `index.html` — The HTML file with a UI says Hello from xops.
 - `Dockerfile` — Docker configuration to run Nginx and serve the HTML page.

 ## How to Build and Run